alshedivat/al-folio/_people/julia-koch.md

 <img src="{{ page.img }}" style="float: left; width: 10em; padding-right: 1em; padding-bottom: 1em"/>

-Julia works on an extension of Bayesian Linear Regression tht is able to integrate background knowledge using Bayesian priors.
+Julia works on an extension of Bayesian Linear Regression that is able to integrate background knowledge using Bayesian priors.